KBNLwikimedia/kbnlwikimedia.github.io/README.md

 ## Projects

-## KB-Wikimedia materials elsewhere
+# KB-Wikimedia materials elsewhere
-In addition to the above materials on Github, there are also KB-Wikimedia content available on other platforms.
+In addition to the above materials here on Github, there is also KB-Wikimedia content available on other platforms.
 These include:

-### Collection images
+## Collection images
 - [Overview of KB image and media files](https://commons.wikimedia.org/wiki/Commons:Koninklijke_Bibliotheek/Media_overview) on Wikimedia Commons
 - [Chronological overview of media donations](https://commons.wikimedia.org/wiki/Commons:Koninklijke_Bibliotheek)

-### Presentations & publications
+## Presentations & publications
 - [Most recent presentations, articles, tutorials, manuals, courses, handouts, workhops, howto's, lessons, lectures, videos, papers etc](https://commons.wikimedia.org/wiki/Koninklijke_Bibliotheek/GLAM) about Wikipedia, Commons, Wikidata, Wikibase and GLAM-Wiki.
 Older publications (back to 2011) can be found on the [archive page](https://commons.wikimedia.org/wiki/Koninklijke_Bibliotheek/GLAM/Archive), sorted by year.
 - [Presentations & publications on Zenodo](https://zenodo.org/search?page=1&size=20&q=creators.orcid:%220000-0002-9058-9941%22&sort=-publication_date)

-### KB pages on Wikimedia platforms
+## KB pages on Wikimedia platforms
 - [Wikimedia Commons](https://commons.wikimedia.org/wiki/Commons:Koninklijke_Bibliotheek) - provides an overview of media files, image donations, cases studies, stories, uptake & reuse metrics and other information related to the activities of the KB on Wikimedia Commons
 - [Wikidata](https://www.wikidata.org/wiki/Wikidata:GLAM/Koninklijke_Bibliotheek_Nederland) - provides an overview of current, upcoming and possible future Wikidata and Wikibase activities, projects, ideas, experiments and opportunities for the KB.
 - [Dutch Wikipedia](https://nl.wikipedia.org/wiki/Wikipedia:GLAM/Koninklijke_Bibliotheek_en_Nationaal_Archief) - provides an overview (in Dutch) of news, updates, projects, events, metrics and other information related to the collaboration between the KB and Dutch Wikipedia.